sjscott84/fullstack-nanodegree-vm/README.md

 ## Creating a database for the tournament project

 To create a database enter psql in the terminal and then enter 'create database tournament;'.
-To connect to the database enter \c tournament
+To connect to the database enter \c tournament.
+You can then create the tables by entering \i tournaments.sql.
 Exit psql by entering \q.

 ## Running tournament project

-CD into tournament and enter 'python tournament_test.py' to run the tests for this project
+CD into tournament and enter 'python tournament_test.py' to run the tests for this project.